Wednesday, December 19, 2018

 Today, only overgrown scree is left.

-Back to the Dukes of Zäringen; they not only founded the city of Freiburg im Breisgau (1120) but another Freiburg im Üechtland (1157), i.e., in Burgundy, nowadays a canton in Switzerland.
-In addition, the dukes laid the cornerstones for the following cities or developed older agglomerations into towns as there are: Villingen (1119), Rheinfelden (1130), Murten (1170), Burgdorf (1175), Neuenburg (1175), Thun (1180), Bern (1191), and Bräunlingen (1203).
+Back to the Dukes of Zäringen: they not only founded the city of Freiburg im Breisgau (1120) but also another, Freiburg im Üechtland (1157), i.e., in Burgundy, now a canton in Switzerland.
+In addition, the dukes laid the cornerstones for the following cities or developed older agglomerations into towns, such as there are: Villingen (1119), Rheinfelden (1130), Murten (1170), Burgdorf (1175), Neuenburg (1175), Thun (1180), Bern (1191), and Bräunlingen (1203).

 For those who like to read German, here is the link to an illustrated history of the House of Zähringen.